 - Show evidence of flexibility, mature judgement, and a strong willingness to put the team and project needs above personal needs

-- Hold a Canadian passport valid until at least December of the year of travel.
-Proof that a passport application has been made will be accepted.
+- Hold a Canadian passport valid until at least July 2019, at the time of application (proof that a passport application has been made will be accepted).

 There is a need for teachers with a background in literacy acquisition, peace education, the core subject areas of english, math, science and social studies, and a particular need for teachers with a background in special education.

 Registration for 2018 is now open!
 The deadline for applications is November 1, 2017.